itslia27/AO3-Skins/README.md

 text-shadow: 0px 0px 3px var(--accent);
 ```
 Increasing the last number will increase the glow, while the opposite is true for decreasing

+## TO BE FIXED
+* Filter Background Colour on Mobile